matthewmueller/babel/README.md

 For each file processed, it will compile `file.contents` from input ES6 into ES5 w/ CommonJS modules.
 Currently, this plugin is designed to be compatible with [mako-js](https://github.com/makojs/js), but interoperability will come in the future.

-## Use Cases

-This is a great plugin for working with ES6 code.